mpv-easy/mpv-easy/mpv-youtube/README.md

 - **yt-dlp**: Used to fetch recommendation data.
 - **ffmpeg**: Used for thumbnail processing.
 - **curl**: Used for downloading thumbnails.
+- **Cookies File**: Required for personalized recommendations.
+The plugin automatically searches for `cookies.txt` or `cookie.txt` in:
+  - The directory containing `mpv.exe`.
+  - The directory containing the `yt-dlp` executable.

 ## Installation